 I was in the line at the grocery store and there, next to Oprah and Twix, was a line of Harlequins and one of them sported a feisty journalist on assignment.
 Since that's my day job, I made sure no one was looking and bought the book.
 (Yes, I was a literary snob back then and had previously shunned "those little books.")
 And guess what?
 I couldn't put it down.

-romance and the rest, as they say, is romantic history.
+started writing romance and the rest, as they say,

 My first novel was "A Cajun Dream," which I published with